psalinas505/python-diabetes/README.md

 - Encourage to work in teams, but individual project is still accepted
 - Use Google CoLab
 - Use GitHub to collaborate with teammates and for version control
+- Use Slack channel for communication between teammates and instructors

 **Summary**